How to Teach a Dog to Stay

 Teach your dog to stay while other dogs pass by

 You can teach your dog to remain on the stay while other dogs walk past in just the same way as for people.
 Use the exercises above as a guide.
-The choice of initial helper is important.
-You need someone with a calm dog that is under control on a leash, or at heel.
 The helper will need to walk past you at decreasing distances, starting far away.

 Coping with real life